When can I start applying for college?

 Ask someone who knows you well.
 Give the person plenty of time and a deadline that is before the application deadline.
 Some recommendations must be submitted directly to the scholarship organization, so make sure the person understands the process.
 It is helpful if you send a resume or “brag sheet” to help the recommender add more content to their recommendation.

 It can.
-It’s best to check with the college/university you plan to attend.
+It is best to check with the college/university you plan to attend.

 When you’re starting out in work or career, save as much as possible.
 Your income may fluctuate monthly, so it’s hard to set a specific amount.
 As your income becomes more consistent, start saving a specific amount each month.
 Standard financial advice says you should aim for three to six months’ worth of essential expenses.